liuyujie0136/tinyfuncr/README.md

 # tinyfuncr <img src="logo-tinyfuncr.png" width=200 align="right" />

-tiny R functions for self-practice and handy use.
+An R package containing some tiny functions for self-practice and handy use.

 ## Installation